hdilab/library-chatbot/data/nlu.md

 - where is plotter printer
 - plotter printer location
 - where is the poster printer
+- Where can I print a poster
+- Where is the poster printer
+- How do I print a poster

 ## intent:poster_pickup_location
 - Where can I pick up my poster?